 I photographed this close up portrait of a Great Horned Owl during the raptor free flight program at the Arizona-Sonora Desert Museum near Tucson, Arizona,

-You know how I love birds and I must say this Great Horned Owl was
+You know how I love birds and I must say this Great Horned Owl was simply stunning.

 Best viewed Large click on All sizes in the menu above.